|Meetings: TR 1-2:15, Sterling 1313|

 This is the second semester of the 2-semester graduate level introduction to probability theory 733-734.
 The textbook is

 Richard Durrett: Probability: Theory and Examples.
 Version 5 is available from Rick Durrett's homepage at Duke University.
+The official version for the course is the one dated January 11, 2019.

 Material covered.
 We begin with a quick review of martingales and then take up Sections 4.6 (Uniform integrability) and 4.7 (Backward martingales).
 The section on backward martingales gives us the opportunity to discuss exchangeable processes and de Finetti's theorem.
 After that we go on to Markov chains, stationary processes and the ergodic theorem, the subadditive ergodic theorem and some of its applications, and finally Brownian motion and some of its basic properties.